-Other factors that can influence the degree of symptoms with exercise are the presence of pollens and pollutants in the air, as well as upper respiratory infections.
+Other factors that can influence the degree of symptoms with exercise are the presence of pollens and pollutants in the air and upper respiratory infections.

-Exercise should not be avoided because of exercise-induced asthma.
-There are steps that can be taken to control the symptoms to allow you or your child to maintain normal physical activity.
+You should not avoid exercise because of exercise-induced asthma.
+There are steps you can take to control the symptoms and allow you or your child to maintain normal physical activity.

-In addition to medications, a warm-up phase prior to exertion and a cool-down period after can help prevent EIA.
+In addition to medications, a warm-up phase before exertion and a cool-down period afterward can help prevent exercise-induced asthma.
 Exercise should be limited during high pollen days (if allergic) or when temperatures are extremely low and air pollution levels are high.
-The presence of viral upper respiratory infections can also increase symptoms and exercise should be restricted when present.
+The presence of viral upper respiratory infections can also increase symptoms, so you should restrict exercise if you have such an infection.

 For people with exercise-induced asthma, some activities are better tolerated than others.
-Activities that involve short, intermittent periods of exertion such as volleyball, gymnastics, baseball, walking, and wrestling are generally well tolerated.
-Activities that involve long periods of exertion (soccer, distance running, basketball, and field hockey) may be less well tolerated as well as cold weather sports (ice hockey, cross-country skiing, ice skating).
+Activities that involve short, intermittent periods of exertion, such as volleyball, gymnastics, baseball, walking, and wrestling are generally well-tolerated.
+Activities that involve long periods of exertion (soccer, distance running, basketball, and field hockey), as well as cold weather sports (ice hockey, cross-country skiing, ice skating), may not be tolerated as well.
 However, many people with asthma are able to fully participate in these activities.
-Swimming, which is a strong endurance sport, is generally well tolerated by asthmatics because it is usually performed in a warm, moist air environment.
+Swimming, which is a strong endurance sport, is generally well-tolerated by asthmatics because it is usually performed in a warm, moist air environment.
 It is also an excellent activity for maintaining physical fitness.

 Maintaining an active lifestyle is important for both physical and mental health.
 The goal of treating exercise-induced asthma is to allow full participation in sports and activities.
-Communication with your or your child's health care provider when the treatment plan is not effective to control EIA is important.
-Appropriate treatment will allow for maximum benefits from your or your child's exercise program.
+It's important to communicate with your or your child’s health care provider when the treatment plan is not effectively controlling exercise-induced asthma.
+Appropriate treatment will allow you or your child to fully benefit from an exercise program.